tier3guy/Fontify/README.md

 # Fontify – Custom Font & UI Enhancer for VS Code

-**Fontify** is a Visual Studio Code extension that allows you to inject custom fonts and UI tweaks into VS Code using the **Custom CSS and JS Loader** extension.
+**Fontify** is a Visual Studio Code extension by **Avinash Gupta (alias tier3guy)** that allows you to inject custom fonts and UI tweaks into VS Code using the **Custom CSS and JS Loader** extension.
 With Fontify, you can make VS Code more visually appealing, apply personalized fonts across the editor, and tweak UI elements like scrollbars, status bar, and menus.

 > ⚠️ **Note:** This extension requires [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) to be installed.
 Fontify will automatically update your settings to include the necessary CSS file.